mau-network/mau/README.md

 - The project and the implementation is released under GPLv3
 - The license protects the community by preventing [Bait and switch](https://debugagent.com/open-source-bait-and-switch).
 - It maximize freedom with respect to openness preventing corndering the community in the future.

-# TODOs

-Project TODOs are mentioned in comments starting with `TODO`.

 # FAQ